autowarefoundation/autoware.universe/f1tenth/readme.md

 1. Download [JetPack 5.1.1](https://developer.nvidia.com/downloads/embedded/l4t/r35_release_v3.1/sd_card_b49/jp511-xnx-sd-card-image.zip/)

 2. If you have not previously run a JetPack 5.x release on your Jetson Xavier NX Developer kit, you must first update its QSPI before using this JetPack 5.x SD Card image.
-See the [SD Card Image Method](https://developer.nvidia.com/embedded/jetpack-sdk-511) section for more infomation.
+See the [SD Card Image Method](https://developer.nvidia.com/embedded/jetpack-sdk-511) section for more information.

 2. Follow the steps at [Jetson Xavier NX Developer Kit - Get Started](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#prepare) to write the Jetpack to the microSD card.

 3. Insert your microSD card to the Jetson.

-Once the JetPack is successfully flashed to the Jetson NX, bootup the system and the Ubuntu desktop environment should launch
+Once the JetPack is successfully flashed to the Jetson NX, boot the system and the Ubuntu desktop environment should launch

 ## Install ROS2 galactic (Approximate Time Investment: 15 minutes)